 DuVine guests travel in style: with top-of-the-line bikes, knowledgeable guides who can fix anything, the option of a relaxing break in the support van, and the potential for extra miles any time.
-This isn’t the kind of tour where you’ll be herded into a bus.
+This isn’t the kind of biking trip where you’ll be herded into a bus.
 Our carefully designed itineraries include a variety of biking routes at varying levels, equally suited to pro and occasional riders alike, and can always be adapted to your wants and needs.
 And when we aren’t riding, our days are filled with organized visits and activities and plenty of free time when guests can relax by the pool or explore at their own pace.
 Guides are attentive to each traveler’s needs and always available to help out with anything.
 No matter what your cycling experience, we have the perfectly crafted itinerary to suit you.

 - I don’t bike much and wouldn’t consider myself a “cyclist,” but I like the idea of getting some exercise on my vacation.

 - 15 miles without hills is plenty of riding for me.
 I want some time for the spa and wine tastings.
 (Less than 750 feet of climbing per day)

 - I like to ride on Saturday and Sunday mornings.
 I’m comfortable on a bike and not afraid of wearing bike shorts.

 - I’m happy riding 20-40 miles during the day and don’t mind a few shorter hills, but I might need the van for longer ones.
 (750-1,500 feet of climbing per day)

 - I ride when I can during the week and try to go for longer rides on the weekends.
 I own cycling shoes and multiple jerseys.

 - I’m happy riding 30-50 miles per day through hilly terrain.
 Hills are a great way to train, but I can only do so many.
 (1,000-2,000 feet of climbing per day)